Idaho Divorce Steps

 • Child Support Order Transmittal form (if the divorcing couple has children less than 18 years)

-Idaho Divorce Steps regarding scheduling the default divorce hearing
+Idaho Divorce Steps regarding a schedule of the default divorce hearing

 If the Respondent does not file an Answer, the Petitioner should schedule a default divorce hearing.